-The Collaborative Web (Jan 26):
+The Collaborative Web (Feb 1):

-- Rosenzweig, Can History be Open Source?
-Wikipedia and the Future of the Past (post and discussion lead by Bonnie) - Mimi Ito, et all.
-Living and Learning with New Media (post and discussion lead by Peter) - In class video: Heavy Metal Umlaut - Practicum: Wikipedia: how it works.
+- 5. Rosenzweig, Can History be Open Source?
+Wikipedia and the Future of the Past (post and discussion lead by ADD NAME) - 6.
+The Machine is Using Us Video: Look around the web and put together your commentary on the video. - 7.
+Crowdsourcing the Civil War: Insights Interview with Nicole Saylor (ADD NAME)

+- C. Practicum: Wikipedia: how it works.
 Analyze three related wikipedia pages and talk pages what their history is.
-Teach the class how to do this. (post and demo from Rick) - Practicum: Tell us how Flickr works, walk us through how the platform works, how search works, how commenting works, try to find some examples that have a historical bent.
-(Ex, this course photo pool) (post and demo from Mark) - Practicum: Flickr commons: Tell us about the history of the project, what different groups are supposed to get from it, show us around the site.
-Is it accomplishing it's goal?
-Tracie - Practicum: PB Wiki: Show us how to set up a wiki: Show us how these are being used in the digital humanities (ex, digital tools wiki) (post and demo from Dennis)
+Teach the class how to do this. (post and demo from ADD NAME) - D. Practicum: Tell us how Flickr works, walk us through how the platform works, how search works, how commenting works, try to find some examples that have a historical bent.
+(Ex, this course photo pool) include discussion of the Flickr Commons (post and demo from ADD NAME) - E. Practicum: What's On the Menu? (post and demo ADD NAME) - F. Practicum: PB Wiki: Show us how to set up a wiki: Show us how these are being used in the digital humanities (ex, digital tools wiki) (post and demo from ADD NAME)

-Text Analysis and Visualization (Feb, 2):
+Text Analysis and Visualization (Feb, 8):

-- Staley, Sequential Art and Historical Narrative: A Visual History of Germany (post and discussion lead by Meris) - Jessop, Digital Visualization as a Scholarly Activity (post and discussion lead by Victoria) - Practicum: Wordle: Show us how it works, try to find a few interesting examples of how folks have used it, speculate on what its implications are for digital history.
-Jared
+- 8. Staley, Sequential Art and Historical Narrative: A Visual History of Germany (post and discussion lead by ADD NAME) - 9.
+Jessop, Digital Visualization as a Scholarly Activity (post and discussion lead by ADD NAME)

-- Practicum: Voyer: Show us a bit of how it works, suggest ideas for what we could use it for (post and demo by Kelsey) - Practicum: HistoryWired: Show us a bit of how it works.
-Does this change how you think about their collections?. (post and discussion lead by Caitlin) - Practicum: Many Eyes: Show us a bit of how it works, suggest ideas for what we could use it for.(post and discussion demo from ethan) - HOMEWORK: Print project proposal due next week!
-2-4 pages Designs have arguments (Feb 09): - Watching Helvetica in class (80:00) - Read half of Brown, Communicating Design (post and discussion lead by Kelsey)
+- G. Practicum: Voyer: Show us a bit of how it works, show us an example of how you might use it for historical research (post and demo by ADD NAME) - H. Practicum: HistoryWired: Show us a bit of how it works.
+Does this change how you think about their collections?. (post and discussion lead by ADD NAME) - I. Practicum: Viewshare: Show us a bit of how it works, show us how it might work with an example collection.
+Consider referencing Learning About Collections With Viewshare (post and discussion demo from ADD NAME) - J. Practicum: Many Eyes: Show us some of the basics and show us how it might work for a historical project.